Enscape Best Practices for Using Executables for Presentations

 What you do want is to offer your client an effortless, yet unforgettable experience, which allows them to focus on the details that are important to them.
 This is just what Enscape’s standalone export (executable) offers: complexity without complication.

 One little file offers endless possibilities.
-The standalone can be used as the basis for a formal presentation, or sent during the design process for quick evaluations.
-It allows you to catch problems earlier by communicating the design to the client more often.
+The standalone Enscape export can be used as the basis for a formal presentation, or sent during the design process for quick evaluations.
+Using the EXE file allows you to catch problems earlier by communicating the design to the client more often.
 There is no software to learn and the client can open the standalone on their own hardware, as it does not require an Enscape subscription to run.
 These benefits and many more will be covered in this post.

 How to export a standalone file in the Enscape menu